 - Simplified shipping.
 Most of the shipping cost is calculated by package weight, but don’t worry.
 Poshmark provides a shipping label for you.
 All you need to do is print out the provided shipping label.
 Also, you can get USPS boxes for free.

 Note: If your package is over 5 pounds, you will need to generate a new shipping label and pay additional shipping costs.

 - User-centered design.
 Poshmark shows net earnings in advance, so you know your actual profit immediately.
 This helps us to price the item easily.

 - Seller protections.
 An unreasonable return request from the buyer is not allowed.
-Poshmark will review the return request and trying to be fair for both sellers and buyers.
+Poshmark will review the return request and try to be fair to both sellers and buyers.

 - Poshmark is a social network.
 You can comment, share, host virtual parties, or join virtual parties.
 You can also follow your favorite sellers and buyers.

 - Fast payout.
 The buyer needs to make a payment after purchase immediately.
 Once the buyer received the item, they have 3 days to inspect it.
 Within 3 days, the buyer needs to accept the item, or it’s automatically accepted.
 You can receive payment by direct deposit to the bank, or check.

 - High commission.
 20% on sales of $15 or more, sales under $15 have a flat commission of $2.95.

 - Shipping costs deter buyers.
 Shipping is a flat rate of $7.67.
 The buyer pays the item cost and shipping cost.
 The flat rate shipping fee is good for heavy items like a handbag but too much for lightweight items like T-shirts.

 - Time-consuming sales process.
 You need to dedicate time to publicizing your items occasionally.
 How?
 Click the share button.
 The more you share, the more people will see your item.